-Whatever the reason, understand that the feelings are there and are intense, but they are not going to open up like an after-school special and spill their guts about it.
+Whatever the reason, understand that the feelings are there and are intense, but they will not open up like an after-school special and spill their guts about it.

-4. They Rarely Trust Anyone
+They Rarely Trust Anyone

 “It takes years for me to trust; I know that about myself.
 A lot of it is because I am so private and so reluctant to make myself vulnerable.” ― Michelle Pfeiffer

 Again, if you have this person in your life, it’s probably not because of who you are.

 Even Your Simple Happy Stories Make Them Jealous

 “Part of being a man is learning to take responsibility for your successes and for your failures.
 You can’t go blaming others or being jealous.
 Seeing somebody else’s success as your failure is a cancerous way to live.” ― Kevin Bacon

 And you enjoy your lunch with them because you got to share the good news with them about what happened that morning.

-When it’s uncomfortable to take on the responsibility of one’s own actions, the unhappy person can tend to get jealous and blame other circumstances when it comes to seeing someone have something they wanted.
+When it’s uncomfortable to take on the responsibility for one’s own actions, the unhappy person can get jealous and blame other circumstances when it comes to seeing someone have something they wanted.

-2. They Play Games
+They Play Games

 “We want everybody to act like adults, quit playing games, realize that it’s not just my way or the highway.” ― Barack Obama

 As the years go by, our life experiences show us that nothing could be further from the truth.

 For some, it might be the one thing that secretly makes them happy!

 Getting away with things, manipulating you into thinking or feeling a certain way, or turning the tables on you are just a few of the endless ways unhappy people play their games.

 And it’s their way of giving you part of their dark cloud of unhappiness.

-1. They Like Being Miserable
+They Like Being Miserable

 “Most people would rather be certain they’re miserable, than risk being happy.” ― Robert Anthony

-They won’t say it in so many words, but after being in that state for so long, it becomes their ‘normal’.
+They won’t say it in so many words, but after being in that state for so long, it becomes their ‘normal.’

-If their baseline throughout any given day is to be unhappy, then that is the normal that they come to expect out of every day.
+If their baseline throughout any day is to be unhappy, then that is normal and what they come to expect out of every day.

-If they were suddenly to be free from that definition of ‘victim’, they might not know how to step into the role of ‘victor’.
+If they were suddenly to be free from that definition of ‘victim,’ they might not know how to step into the role of ‘victor.’

-For some who have had challenges their entires lives, being happy is so foreign they will consciously and unconsciously avoid it.
+For some who have had challenges in their entire lives, being happy is so foreign they will consciously and unconsciously avoid it.